.357 Magnum: Design

 To reassert itself as the leading law-enforcement armament provider, Smith & Wesson developed the .357 Magnum, with Douglas B. Wesson (grandson of co-founder Daniel B. Wesson) leading the effort within Smith & Wesson, along with considerable technical assistance from Phillip B. Sharpe, a member of the technical division staff of the National Rifle Association of America.
 The new round was developed from Smith & Wesson's existing .38 Special round.
 It used a different powder load, and ultimately the case was extended by 1/8 inch.
 The case extension was more a matter of safety than of necessity.
 Because the .38 Special and the early experimental .357 Magnum cartridges loaded by Keith were identical in physical attributes, it was possible to load an experimental .357 Magnum cartridge into a .38 Special revolver, with potentially disastrous results.
-Smith & Wesson's solution, of extending the case slightly, made it impossible to chamber the magnum-power round in a gun not designed for the additional pressure.
-However, although both .38 Special and .357 Magnum will chamber in Colt New Army revolvers in .38 Long Colt, due to the straight-walled chambers, this creates dangerous pressure levels, up to three times what the New Army is designed to withstand.
+To address this, Smith & Wesson slightly extended the case, which made it impossible to chamber the Magnum-power round in a gun not designed for the additional pressure.

 The choice of bullet for the .357 Magnum cartridge varied during its development.
-During the development at Smith & Wesson, the original Keith bullet was modified slightly, to the form of the Sharpe bullet, which itself was based upon the Keith bullet, but which had 5/6 of the bearing surface of the Keith bullet, Keith bullets typically being made oversized and sized down.
-Winchester, however, upon experimenting further during the cartridge development, modified the Sharpe-bullet shape slightly, while keeping the Sharpe contour of the bullet.
-The final choice of bullet was hence based upon the earlier Keith and Sharpe bullets, while additionally having slight differences from both.
+During the development at Smith & Wesson, the original Keith bullet was modified slightly, to the form of the Sharpe bullet, which itself had been based upon the Keith bullet, but which had 5/6 of the bearing surface of the Keith bullet, Keith bullets typically being made oversized and sized down.
+Winchester, however, upon experimenting further during the cartridge development, modified the Sharpe bullet shape slightly while keeping its overall contour.
+The final choice of bullet was thus based upon both the earlier bullet designs, while differing slightly from each.